 As more and more states continue legalizing recreational marijuana, it’s increasingly important to reflect back on how we got here.
-Most importantly, it’s important to remember the benefits that legalization has had on our country.
+Most importantly, it’s important to remember the legalization benefits has had on our country.
 In this blog, we’ll discuss the benefits of legalizing marijuana; from tax benefits and regulation laws to job and investment opportunities and a decrease in marijuana-related crime.

 Needless to say, legal marijuana is a GOOD thing, but to understand exactly why, keep reading.

 We’ll start our list with what could be considered the most well-known point in the argument to legalize recreational cannabis.
 In terms of revenue, it goes without saying that legalization has been incredibly profitable for states.
 According to the Marijuana Policy Project, adult-use cannabis sales have generated billions of dollars in tax revenue for states to reinvest in community programs and bolster statewide budgets.
 As of March 2022, that number was $11.2 billion with $3.7 billion generated in 2021 alone.
 That said, we can only imagine the drastic increase in tax revenue once the latest statistics are released.

 As seen in the graph below, adult-use cannabis sales tax revenue is steadily increasing — a fact that is impossible to ignore and wise for all state leaders across the country to recognize.